codehackerr/poka-yoke/README.md

 To show you how this works, let's dive into a simple example:
 `
 A perpetual light bulb.
 It's a bulb that never burns out; it just switches on and off as you control it.
-It might sound trivial, but it's the perfect way to illustrate the power of Poka-yoke in software.
+It might sound trivial, but sufficient to demonstrate the idea.
 `

 So, join me as we explore different ways to implement this, with and without the magic of mistake-proofing (Poka-yoke).